Skip to content

 • Familiarity with Docker volumes and networks

-You must create a separate directory structure to organize your configuration, certificate files, and Docker Compose setup.
-This step keeps your deployment clean and easy to manage.
+Create a directory structure to organize configuration, certificate files, and the Docker Compose definition.

 Run the following commands to create the directory structure: